JyBmegan/Fatigue-Face-Dataset_Based-on-YOLOv5/README.md

 2.  **Random Forest (PERCLOS + Blink Rate)**: A simpler machine learning model that analyzes video directly using well-known eye-tracking metrics.
 3.  **Random Forest (Multi-indicator)**: Another video-based model where we tested out some extra behavioral features.

-### What's Interesting About This Project

-* **A New Dataset**: We built our own dataset from scratch, called the **Fatigue-Face-Dataset**, using Chinese participants.
-We had them perform a mentally draining task to make sure we were capturing real signs of fatigue.
-* **Grounded in Psychology**: We didn't just guess the fatigue levels.
-The labels for our data were based on scores from two established psychological questionnaires: the SOFI-C and the KSS.
-This gives our data a solid, scientific foundation.
-* **Multiple Methods**: We didn't just bet on one horse.
-We tried both a complex deep learning approach (YOLOv5) and a more traditional machine learning one (Random Forest) to see what worked best.

 ### Why We Did This